CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ⚡ **Generate type-safe, thread-safe dynamic test data**
 🧪 Compatible with MSTest, NUnit, xUnit, and xUnit.v3
 🧰 Extensible abstractions and ready-to-use integrations
-📚 Now seeking sponsors to complete v2.0 – documentation, examples, and new features!
+📚 Now seeking sponsors to complete v2.0 – comprehensive testing, documentation, examples, and new features!

-`CsabaDu.DynamicTestData` is a lightweight, robust, flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit frameworks, by providing simple and intuitive ways to generate test cases at runtime with literal names.
+`CsabaDu.DynamicTestData` is a robust, flexible and extensible, type- and thread-safe C# framework, designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit frameworks, by providing simple and intuitive ways to generate test cases at runtime with literal names.

 ## Table of Contents